 Make this if: You want a crispy waffle that’s not too yeasty-tasting, and you don’t want to wait overnight for the dough.
 It also makes a TON of waffles.

-Which waffle maker to use: Belgian or traditional (for a less airy waffle).
+Which waffle maker to use: Belgian- however, you can use traditional for a less airy waffle.

 Make this if: You want a shatteringly crisp, buttery waffle, and love a yeasty sourdough-esque flavor (in which case you should leave it out for a room temperature rest).